5.3 Schedule C - Summary of Allocations and Designations

 5.3.1 Allocations of amounts

-When you allocate an amount to a beneficiary, you are stating the amount that the beneficiary is required to include in their income for the taxation year in which the trust's taxation year ends (referred to as the "year concerned" below).
+When you allocate an amount to a beneficiary, you are stating the amount that the beneficiary is required to include in his or her income for the taxation year in which the trust's taxation year ends ("year concerned").
 The amount may belong to one of the following types:

-1. the portion of the trust's income that became payable to the beneficiary in the year concerned;
+the portion of the trust's income that became payable in the year concerned to the beneficiary;

-3. the portion of the trust's accumulating income for the year concerned that is allocated to the beneficiary (refer to section 5.3.3);
+the portion of the trust's accumulating income for the year concerned that is allocated to the beneficiary (see section 5.3.3);

-Allocated income that is subject to specific designations must be entered on lines 400 through 405 of Schedule C. Amounts that are not designated must be reported on line 406.
-For more information, refer to "Designations of income and taxable capital gains" in section 5.3.1.1.
+The income allocated that is subject to specific designations must be entered on lines 400 through 405 of Schedule C. Amounts that are not designated must be reported on line 406.
+For more information, see "Designations of income and taxable capital gains" in section 5.3.1.1.

-The total of the amounts allocated to the beneficiaries (line 410) can be deducted on line 81 of the trust's return, subject to certain restrictions (refer to points 2, 4 and 5 in section 5.3.1.2).
+The total of the amounts allocated to the beneficiaries (line 410) can be deducted on line 81 of the trust's return, subject to certain restrictions (see points 2, 4 and 5 in section 5.3.1.2).

 NOTE